 As is the case when cruising to pretty much all cruise destinations, such as Bermuda and the Bahamas, the best time to cruise to Hawaii depends on several factors.
 These include your budget, your preferred activities, the weather and other visitors.
 Most of those are, of course, interdependent.

-Depending on your personal needs and wants, but assuming that you’d like to save money while also enjoying near perfect conditions, we can confidently say that the shoulder season is the best time to cruise to Hawaii.
+Depending on your personal needs and wants, but assuming that you’d like to save money while also enjoying near perfect conditions, we can confidently say that mid-December or from mid-April through mid-June is the best time to cruise to Hawaii.